zixiqin/CCC_final/COMP90024-CCC-notes-master/README.md

     - Transport cost is zero - I can send as much data as I like for free
     - The network is homogeneous
     - Time is ubiquitous - Clock is same across all computers in network
+    - 墨学答案：There are some current challenges of large-scale distributed systems:
+        - 1. Heterogeneity: devices in distributed systems may have different network/hardware/software/programming languages, which can cause troubles in deployment.
+        - 2. Concurrency: the access to shared resources need to be carefully controlled between multiple processes to keep the system in a stable state and reach data consistent.
+        - 3. Scalability: it is complex to design a scalable system because there might be difficulties in deployment/performance/administration.
+        - 4. Fault tolerance: with the increasing of the system size, the MTTF becomes a problem.
+Also, many diverse faults can happen and repairing the system is hard.
 - > [sample Q2 B] Cloud computing solves some of these issues but not all.
 Explain.
 [4]
     - scalability and elastic scaling (purchase cloud when you need its service)
     - software deployment easier as we have snapshots/scripted deployment